ct-js/ct-js/README.md

 Use `gulp dev` instead of just `gulp` to run a dev service with live reloading without opening ct.js in its default manner.
 In either case, you can stop this service in the usual manner for your terminal, e.g. `Ctrl+C`.
 If you are encountering unexplained issues, especially when switching to a new branch, run `gulp -f devSetup.gulpfile.js` again.

 VSCode can use [this extension](https://marketplace.visualstudio.com/items?itemName=ruakr.vsc-nwjs) to run ct.js with an attached debugger.
 Before running the debugger, to allow live reloading, run `gulp dev`.

+**Bun users will have to install packages through npm** as currently the deduping mechanism of Bun resolves deep dependencies incorrectly with incompatible versions of packages. (`isPlainObject is not a function` comes exactly from that.)

 ## Linting